Wild Men of Borneo: Life

 In 1874, they were valued at $50,000.
 In January 1877 they were performing at the New American Museum located in Manhattan.
 In June 1880 at the time of the federal census, they were touring with William C. Coup's circus and were enumerated under their assumed identities.
 By 1882 Waino and Plutanor became involved with P. T. Barnum and his traveling exhibitions.
-With Barnum's fabled promotional skill, the careers of the Wild Men of Borneo took off and over the course of the next 25 years, the pair earned approximately $200,000, which was an enormous sum in that era, equivalent to $6,000,000 today.
+With Barnum's fabled promotional skill, the careers of the Wild Men of Borneo took off and over the course of the next 25 years, the pair earned approximately $200,000, which was an enormous sum in that era, equivalent to over $6,800,000 today.

 Their exhibitions primarily consisted of performing acts of great strength, such as lifting adult audience members and wrestling with both audience members and each other.
 They were said to be able to lift up to 300 lb each.
 In November 1887 they were performing at Eugene Robinson's Dime Museum and Theatre.
 In the 1890s, Hanford's son Ernest took over the management duties of the Davis brothers due to the elder Hanford becoming blind.

 In 1903 the brothers were withdrawn from exhibitions by the Warner family.
 Hiram died in Waltham, Massachusetts on March 16, 1905.
 Barney stopped working after his brother's death.
 Their former manager Hanford Warner died in 1910.
 Barney died on May 31, 1912, at Waltham, Massachusetts at the Warner family home.
 The two are buried together in Mount Vernon, Ohio, under a gravestone marked "Little Men."
 Newspapers from the time report them being buried in Waltham, Massachusetts.
 It is unknown when their bodies were moved to Ohio.